rabinah1/Tower-Defense/README.md

 # Tower-Defense

+## General information

+This program is a simple Tower defense -game that I did during a course "Basic Course in Programming Y2".
+This game was an individual project so I have done it alone.

 ## Requirements for using the program

-The program should work with Python version 3.x.
+This program should work with Python version 3.x.
 The program is confirmed to work with Python 3.5.
 You will also need a pygame-library.
 I have used pygame version 1.9.3 but the program could also work with older versions.
 Remember to check that the pygame-version that you use is compatible with your Python-version.

 ## How to start the program